reowst/sdk/README.md

 [Network Next](https://networknext.com) is a marketplace for premium network transit.

-Network Next is used by latency sensitive applications like real-time multiplayer games.
+Network Next is typically used by latency sensitive applications like real-time multiplayer games.

-Network Next is production with [Rocket League](https://rocketleague.com) and is accelerating millions of sessions per-day!
+Network Next is in production with [Rocket League](https://rocketleague.com) and is accelerating millions of sessions per-day!

 ## Building Network Next